AdobeDocs/workfront.en/help/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

 ### Connect to Google in a Google service module

-1. In `Workfront Fusion`, locate the Google module that you need to create a connection for.
+1. In Workfront Fusion, locate the Google module that you need to create a connection for.
 1. Click `Create a connection`, then click `Show advanced settings`.

 1. Enter the Client ID and Client Secret you retrieved in [Create OAuth Credentials](#create2) in the respective fields, then click `Continue`.